numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

    :align: center
    :width: 60%

-   Illustration of Coco's quality indicator in the bi-objective case if no solution of the archive (blue filled circles) dominates the nadir point (black filled circle), i.e., the hypervolume of the reference set (aka the best known Pareto front approximation, red triangles) plus the shortest distance of an archive member to the region of interest (ROI), delimited by the nadir point.
+   Illustration of Coco's quality indicator (to be minimized) in the bi-objective case if no solution of the archive (blue filled circles) dominates the nadir point (black filled circle), i.e., the shortest distance of an archive member to the region of interest (ROI), delimited by the nadir point.
    Here, it is the forth point from the left that defines the smallest distance.

+.. the hypervolume of the reference set (aka the best known Pareto front approximation, red triangles) plus

 .. figure:: pics/IHDinside.*
    :align: center
    :width: 60%

-   Illustration of Coco's performance criterion in the bi-objective case if the nadir point (black filled circle) is dominated by a solution in the archive (blue filled circles): the difference between the hypervolume of the reference set (aka Pareto front approximation, red triangles) and the hypervolume of the archive is given as the size of the two blue shaded areas minus the size of the green area.
+   Illustration of Coco's quality indicator (to be minized) in the bi-objective case if the nadir point (black filled circle) is dominated by a solution in the archive (blue filled circles).
+The indicator is the (negative) hypervolume of the archive with the nadir point as reference point.
+   The difference between the hypervolume of the reference set (aka Pareto front approximation, red triangles) and the hypervolume of the archive is given as the size of the two blue shaded areas minus the size of the green area.

 Specificities for the ``bbob-biobj`` performance criterion

-* algorithm performance = quality of archive of non-dominated solutions found so far
+* algorithm performance = runtime until the quality of the archive of non-dominated solutions found so far surpasses a target value

 * normalization of objective space before indicator calculation such that the region of interest (ROI) :math:`[z_{\text{ideal}}, z_{\text{nadir}}]`, defined by